 Large facility, multiple locations(e.g., national grocery store chain)

-Many options are available for designing a facial recognition solution for your unique scenario.
-Each decision you make will impact the solution's effectiveness in meeting your needs.
-A smart approach starts with familiarizing yourself with the range of options available.
-Since technology and solutions are always rapidly improving, learning about trends will inform your testing and deployment timeline.
+A smart approach starts with familiarizing yourself with the broad range of options available for designing a facial recognition solution, and then determining which would be best suited to your unique scenario, understanding that each decision you make will impact the solution’s effectiveness in meeting your needs.
+Since technology and solutions are improving exponentially, learning about new trends will inform your testing and deployment timeline.
 You can then focus on the more crucial factors for deployment success, such as performance, features, hardware, etc.

 It can also be helpful to learn about successful facial recognition deployments and failures in your industry.
 Many industries have associations and task forces to help members monitor and analyze facial recognition technology.